-We analyzed 2,847 mobile app campaigns and found that teams testing 8+ new ad concepts per week hit their ROAS targets 3.2x faster than those testing 2 or fewer.
-Creative velocity isn't about volume for its own sake, it's about compressing the time between learning cycles.
+In our experience, teams testing a healthy cadence of new ad concepts per week consistently hit their ROAS targets meaningfully faster than those testing sparingly.
+Creative velocity isn’t about volume for its own sake, it’s about compressing the time between learning cycles.
+The top performers in mobile gaming ship new creatives at a high cadence and tend to achieve substantially lower CPIs than median performers.

 The Problem